 Road Traffic Accidents

 Every road user has a duty of care to navigate the roads safely so as to avoid risking the lives and safety of other road users.
 They must follow the Highway Code and the Road Traffic Act 1988.
-If you suffer a bone fracture due to a road accident, you may be eligible to make a road traffic accident claim.
+If you suffer a bone fracture due to a road accident, you may be eligible to make a road accident compensation claim.

 For example: While you’re driving, a speeding vehicle crashes into you, resulting in a rear-end collision.
 Due to the sudden impact, you collide against the steering wheel, fracturing your hand.